Drakx/docker-lvim/README.md

 # Personal lvim dev environment docker setup #

-Dockerized LunarVIM IDE for unfriendly environments with Go ready to go.
+Dockerized NVIM IDE for unfriendly environments with Go ready to go.

 The company I work for block connections to npm and other utilities needed for LunarVIM to work correctly out of the box.
 I've tried to include as many language servers